-I soon realized that I was mismanaging my holiday season to-do list, and I needed to change a few things pronto before I spazzed out, leaving my friends and family with no choice but to give me the side eye.
+I soon realized that I was mismanaging my holiday season to-do list, and I needed to change a few things before I spazzed out, leaving my friends and family with no choice but to give me a serious side-eye.

 Once I made those changes, the to-do list was a lot more manageable and life was a whole lot sweeter.
 I truly do believe that the holidays are the most wonderful time of the year, but I also believe that we tend too put way too much pressure on ourselves, resulting in a season that is stressful and less than cheerful.